gvwilson/sdxpy/en/src/tester/index.md

 Our solution relies on the fact that exceptions are objects and that a program can use [%g introspection "introspection" %] to determine the class of an object.
-If a test [%g throw_exception "throws an exception" %] whose class is `assert.AssertionError`, then we will assume the exception came from one of the assertions we put in the test as a check.
+If a test [%g throw_exception "throws an exception" %] whose class is `AssertionError`, then we will assume the exception came from one of the assertions we put in the test as a check.
 Any other kind of assertion indicates that the test itself contains an error.